 Frequently Asked Questions

-Who does FERPA affect?
+Who Does FERPA Affect?

 Back To All FAQs

 FERPA applies to any educational institution that receives funding from the U.S. Department of Education.
+If an institution does not comply with FERPA, the government may take action under 34 CFR §99.67(a), including:

 Read More